ben-yeung/twitch-chatbot/README.md

     - *Some example requests for different Auth Flows based on needs (make sure to read more on scopes)*
 - [Web API Reference](https://developer.spotify.com/documentation/web-api/reference/)
     - *I highly recommend this reference as there are browser API previews for GET/POST requests and request structure*
+- Most of the calls have their relative Spotify API Doc links above them